g-etorri/articles/jncie-self-study/mpls-configuration/11-rsvp-configuration.md

 | R8      | R3     | R8-R3-A  |
 | R8      | R3     | R8-R3-B  |

-First, let's make the standard configuration of the LSPs in our network.
-All the LSPs will have BFD working, and priority and hold with the worse value.
+For the standard configuration, all LSPs will have BFD enabled, and we'll set the priority and hold values to the lowest priority (7 7).
-To BFD working accordingly, we need to add a term in our RE filter, and modify another.
+To get BFD working correctly, we need to adjust our RE filter:
 ```
 set firewall family inet filter filter-re term ALLOW-BFD from port 4784
 set firewall family inet filter filter-re term ALLOW-LSP-PING from protocol udp